This post may contain affiliate links. Please read my disclosure policy.

 - AGAVE NECTAR.
 The amount of sweeter you add will be based on how sweet you like your jam.
 Taste and adjust as you go.
 If you are not on a strict Dr. Sebi diet you can use whatever sweetner you personally desire.

 - SEA MOSS.
 This recipe requires you to make sea moss gel first.
-Please read How to Make Sea Moss Gel for more information.
+Please read How to Make Sea Moss Gel or How to Make Irish Moss Gel for more information.
 Or you can purchased prepared sea moss from Goddess Nectars.
-If you don’t have access to obtain sea moss, you can omit it or use chia seeds if you don’t follow a strict Dr. Sebi Diet.
+If you don’t have access to obtain sea moss, you can omit it or use chia seeds if you don't follow a strict Dr. Sebi Diet.
 You can lessen the amount of sea moss gel and only use ¼ cup for a thinner jam.

 This is NOT an “alkaline vegan” website.
 If you follow a strict Dr. Sebi vegan diet, only view recipes indicated " Dr. Sebi Recommended."